-Turkey breast is a high-protein, low-fat protein that's very popular in the United States as a roast and ingredient in sandwiches.
-A whole turkey breast also takes up less space in your refrigerator, and cooks in less time than a whole turkey.
+Turkey breast is very popular in the United States as a roast and ingredient in sandwiches.
+A whole turkey breast also takes up less space in your refrigerator and cooks in less time than a whole turkey.

 - Juicy, tender white-meat cut